RosettaCommons/documentation/application_documentation/design/anchor-finder.md

 Code and Demo
 =============

 The code for this application lives in Rosetta/main/source/src/apps/public/interface_design/anchored_design/AnchorFinder.cc.
-Its [[mover]] is embedded in the application file.
+Its [[mover|Glossary]] is embedded in the application file.
 There is a demo in the integration tests (Rosetta/main/tests/integration/tests/AnchorFinder).
 There is a more extensive demo with more documentation at `Rosetta/demo/public/anchored_design` or in the demo section of the release.

 References
 ==========